silogen/docs/new-silogen-docs/docs/platform-installation/demo-environment.md

 Please choose the appropriate install scenario based on your infrastructure preferences.

-### How to set up a Kubernetes cluster with ClusterBloom (no existing Kubernetes cluster)
+### How to set up a Kubernetes cluster with Cluster Bloom (no existing Kubernetes cluster)

-Use **ClusterBloom** to install and configure a kubernetes cluster.
+Use **Cluster Bloom** to install and configure a Kubernetes cluster.
 It installs the following features to prepare a (primarily AMD GPU) node to be part of a Kubernetes cluster:

 - Automated RKE2 Kubernetes cluster deployment
 - ROCm setup and configuration for AMD GPU nodes